jellybeansoup/ios-quayboard/README.md

-ios-quayboard
+Quayboard
 =============

-A keyboard accessory that blends in with the default iOS keyboard.
+A keyboard accessory that blends in with the default iOS keyboard, providing an additional set of customisable keys.